Lodestone-Team/lodestone/README.md

 ## Supported Platforms and Architectures
 - Windows (x86_64)
-- Linux (x86_64)
+- Linux (x86_64 and ARM)
 - MacOS (Apple Silicon)

-We have discontinued support for Intel Macs and ARM Linux as of 0.5.0 due to the lack of hardware to test on.
-Get in contact with us if you would like to see support for these platforms.
+We are deprecating support for Intel Macs due to the lack of hardware to test on.
+Get in contact with us if you would like to see additional platform supports.

 ## Lodestone CLI vs Lodestone Desktop